-- 1. All BHCs that have less than \$50 billion in assets - billion in assets at least \$10 billion in assets in assets that are not AA BHCs

-B. Pr - 3.
-AA BHCs (including GSIBs) and their subsidiary banks with

-2. BHCs with at least \$50 billion

-- A. LCR: No form of liquidity coverage ratio requirement applies. - B. Proposed NSFR: No form of net stable funding ratio requirement would apply. - A. LCR: Modified LCR applies. - B. Proposed NSFR: Modified NSFR would apply. - A. LCR: Full LCR applies. - B. Proposed NSFR: Full NSFR would apply.
+- 1. All BHCs that have less than \$50 billion in assets - 2.
+BHCs with at least \$50 billion in assets that are not AA BHCs - 3.
+AA BHCs (including GSIBs) and their subsidiary banks with at least \$10 billion in assets - A. LCR: No form of liquidity coverage ratio requirement applies. - B. Proposed NSFR: No form of net stable funding ratio requirement would apply. - A. LCR: Modified LCR applies. - B. Proposed NSFR: Modified NSFR would apply. - A. LCR: Full LCR applies. - B. Proposed NSFR: Full NSFR would apply.